Life Insurance with a Felony.

 When you apply for an insurance policy, you may be asked to disclose information about your criminal history on the application form.
 This may include questions about any arrests, convictions, or pending charges.
 The insurance company may also ask for specific details about the offense, such as the type of crime and when it occurred.

 Insurance companies may use this information to assess the risk of insuring you and to determine your premium.
-In general, insurance companies consider criminal convictions to be an indicator of increased risk and may charge higher premiums for individuals with a criminal record.
+Insurance companies consider criminal convictions to indicate increased risk and may charge higher premiums for individuals with a criminal record.

-However, the specific impact of a criminal record on your insurance premium will depend on the type of insurance you are applying for, the nature and severity of the offense, and the length of time that has passed since the offense occurred.
+However, the specific impact of a criminal record on your insurance premium will depend on the type of insurance you are applying for, the nature and severity of the offense, and the length of time since the violation occurred.

 Some additional questions you can expect include: